ramazanozersf/RamazanOzer/README.md

 • Bachelor: Mersin University, Department of GIS and Urban Planning

-• Master: Complete 4 of 5 courses from Statistics and Data Science MIT MicroMaster Program
+• Master: Complete 4 of 5 courses from Statistics and Data Science Massachusetts Institute of Technology MicroMaster Program

 • Nondegree: Completed 32 online Python, Data Science, and Machine Learning from DataCamp